 Problems With Intermittent Pilot Lights

-Common issues with intermittent pilot light systems include malfunctioning ignition components, damaged pilot lights, or broken gas burners.
+If your furnace with an intermittent pilot light system is not working, troubleshoot the furnace by performing an inspection to confirm if you notice malfunctioning ignition components, damaged pilot lights, or broken gas burners.
 Refer to the instructions provided by the manufacturer to replace damaged components in your gas furnace.
 To avoid a potentially dangerous gas leak, we recommend scheduling a furnace repair appointment with our team.
-Give us a call by phone at (484) 474-5373 or schedule an appointment online to receive help.
+Give us a call by phone at (484) 206-8594 or schedule an appointment online to receive help.

 Problems With Hot Surface Ignition Systems

 Gas furnaces with hot surface ignition systems include an electronically controlled component called a hot surface ignitor.
 This component relies on electricity to produce heat energy and is installed near the gas burners.
 Once a digital thermostat activates the furnace, electricity is transmitted to an electronic ignition module that is integrated with the central fan.

 This compartment will send electricity to the main hot surface ignitor in the gas furnace.
 The incoming electrical supply is used by the ignitor to produce heat.
 Next, a gas valve in the heating system is activated to allow for a successful transmission of gas to the main burners.
 As the gas is released, it is ignited by the hot surface ignitor to produce a sufficient supply of warm air for your home.
 Once a flame is produced by your furnace, a flame sensor is utilized to detect the flame and deactivate the hot surface ignitor.